Jinlu088/Intro_to_SDS/README.md

 1. The first will be a project related to a specific part of the course.
 This may or may not involve the Fragile Families Child and Wellbeing Study data descrribed above.
 This is individual work and will contribute 75% of the mark.
 It should also be submitted as an `.ipynb` file.

 2. The second will be a group presentation of a 'peer review', where we split into five or six groups.
 Presentations will be on the final day of the the class, and should be between 10-15 minutes.
 The objective is to introduce, describe, and critically assess an assigned public paper.
-It contributes 25% of the credit, and marks are awarded either as either a pass (full 25%) or fail (0%).
+It contributes 25% of the credit, and marks are awarded as either a pass (full 25%) or fail (0%).

 ### Schedule